Relm4/blog/content/posts/announcing_relm4_v0.5_beta/index.md

 The updated `FactoryVecDeque` type comes extremely close to the goal of making collections of UI elements just as accessible as regular data collections.
 With implementations for `Index` and `IndexMut` as well as most methods from `VecDeque`, you'll hardly notice you're actually working with UI elements.
-Even external updates, e.g. when a user swaps two tabs, are now automatically transferred to the order of elements in the `FactoryVecDeque`.
+Even external updates, e.g. when a user swaps two tabs, are now automatically synchronized with the order of elements in the `FactoryVecDeque`.
 A new RAII-guard completes the list of improvements and makes it impossible to forget to render the changes after modifying the data.

 ```rust